"George Brown graduates bring practical knowledge, experience and sensitivity to their work environment."

 Partnerships to benefit your bottom line

-If you are interested in increasing your organization’s competitive advantage through a joint research project with George Brown, visit the Office of Applied and Institutional Research and Innovation at George Brown College.
+If you are interested in increasing your organization’s competitive advantage through a joint research project, visit George Brown’s Office of Research and Innovation.

 If you are an employer or community leader interested in partnering with George Brown, either to supply advice or through a joint research project, please contact: